Dou-Yiming/CS410-Projects/project1/README.md

 1. DP and A* search are both optimal algorithm that can find the same optimal solution, while GA may not be able to find the optimal solution in limited time.

-2. As for the 2, 3-seq alignment, DP performs much better than A* search.
+2. As for the 2, 3-seq alignment, DP performs better than the common A* search.

     The reason is that the time complexity of DP is $O(n)$ while the upper bound of time complexity of A* is $O(nlog n)$.
 This means that if the heuristic function is not able to reduce the amount of nodes needed to be visited during the searching procedure, the $log n$ factor may pose large influence.

     This phenomenon is common when the dimension is low.
 However, when the dimension is larger than $4$, A* algorithm will significantly outperforms DP, this conclusion is proved in the reference paper: *Comparing Best-First Search and Dynamic Programming for Optimal Multiple  Sequence Alignment*

+    **However, in this project, a method called Early-stop is used**, meaning that the algorithm will be terminated when the cost of the current alignment is larger than the currently optimal cost.
+With Early-stop, the A* algorithm executes significantly faster and outperforms DP and GA by a very large extent (A* only needs ~3s to find the optimal solution while DP needs ~5min).

 ## Supplementary